mllev/a.dom/README.md

     ]
 ]
 ```
 Let's say our goal is to update `name` in real time as you type.
-First, we have to create a `controller`, and change `const` to `var`:
+First, we have to create a `controller`, and change `const` to `var`.
+By changing the type to `var` we are telling adom that this variable should be available for runtime modification.
 ```js
 doctype html5